chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 Intuition for this in poker can be explained using a simple all-in game where one player must either fold or bet all his chips and the second player must either call or fold if the first player bets all the chips.
 In this scenario, the second player may begin the game with a strategy of calling a low percentage of hands.
 After seeing the first player go all-in very frequently, he may increase that percentage.
 This could lead the first player to reduce his all-in percentage.
 Once the all-in percentage and the call percentage stabilize such that neither player can unilaterally change his strategy to increase his profit, then the equilibrium strategies have been reached.

+Call with enough hands to make opponent worse off in allin hands

 But what if the opponent, for example, keeps calling this low percentage of hands and seems to be easy to exploit?
 The game theoretic solution would not fully take advantage of this opportunity.
 The **best response strategy** is the one that maximally exploits the opponent by always performing the highest expected value play against their fixed strategy (and an exploitative strategy is one that exploits an opponent's non-equilibrium play).
 In the above example, this could mean raising all hands after seeing the opponent calling with a low percentage of hands.
 However, this strategy can itself be exploited.

 ### Normal Form Games